-Exposure to direct sunlight can kill the virus but it takes a long period of time and other weather conditions affect the rate of destruction so it can’t be counted on.
+Exposure to direct sunlight can kill the virus but it takes a long time and other weather conditions affect the rate of destruction so it can’t be counted on.

-I’m told extended exposure to temperatures of 140 degrees F or higher will kill the virus after 10 hours but this is in a lab not out in the real world of grass, dirt, and weather.
+Our vet told me extended exposure to temperatures of 140 degrees F or higher will kill the virus after 10 hours but this is in a lab not out in the real world of grass, dirt, and weather.

 1) Be sure the area receives plenty of sunlight.
 This may mean cutting back shrubs or trees to allow exposure.

 2) Keep the grass cut short and water thoroughly to help get the virus below the topsoil surface.

 3) Remove and destroy (I would burn it) any bedding or trash exposed to the virus.